ChenSunMac/ChenSunMac.github.io/_posts/2017-08-01-Neural network Guide.md

 ## Introduction:
 In most of our daily life, we need to do **"Analyze"** observation(**data/input**) in order to make certain decisions(**output**).

-People are tired of heurustic pattern, hence we have some nice mathmatical algorithm to ease the work:
+People are tired of heuristic pattern, hence we have some nice mathematical algorithm to ease the work:
 - Simple Linear Function y = Ax
 - Nonlinear Function y = f(x)

-We always want to implement such mathmatical model into computer programs like the following:
+We always want to implement such mathematical model into computer programs like the following:
 ```python
 def model(data)
     # some matrix or function with parameters